BreadedJelly/LudaaaBot/README.md

 | !slot help  | Slot machine explanation and payouts |
 | !payday     | Receive credits                      |

-### FAQ
->I've done everything the README asked me to and it still doesn't work!
-Were you drunk when you coded this?

-You're probably missing something.
-Feel free to join [my server](https://discord.gg/0k4npTwMvTpv9wrh) and head to #support to get some help!
-Oh, and my drinking habits are none of your business.

 >Does this bot work on multiple servers?